FDelporte/HiveMQ-examples/README.md

 # HiveMQ getting started examples

-These example projects are linked to posts on the HiveMQ website to illustrate the use of a queue between Arduino and Raspberry Pi to collect and visualize data.
+These example projects are linked to posts on the HiveMQ website to illustrate the use of a queue between multiple Raspberry Pi to collect and visualize data.

 ## Articles